baillaw/meta-nas/README.md

 > bitbake core-image-nas
 ```
 ## Test your image:
+On a terminal
 ```text
 > runqemu qemux86 core-image-nas
 ```

-With a web navigator such as firefox, go to
+On a web navigator such as firefox, go to

 http://192.168.7.2 and enjoy.